chrshol/chrshol.github.io/essays/ai_learning.md

 #### VIII.
 Conclusion
 Looking back at this semester, I can see that AI tools have definitely changed how I learn and work.
 Sure, I might use them more than I initially thought I would, but that's not necessarily a bad thing.
 The key has been staying aware of how I'm using them and making sure they're helping me learn, not just giving me quick fixes.
 As we move forward, finding that balance between traditional learning and AI assistance will be super important.
 After all, these tools aren't going anywhere - we might as well learn to use them wisely!

-**The Container Pattern: Separating Looks from Functionality** In my components, I used the container pattern to separate how things look from how they work - like having a beautiful building facade while all the plumbing and electrical work happens behind the scenes.
-An app containing a form for users to submit is a good example.
-The part the user sees is completely different from all the behind-the-scenes work.

-**The Singleton Pattern: A Centralized Authority**
-For user logins, I used something called the singleton pattern.
-My apps needed a single, authoritative source to handle all user sessions.
-It’s like having one city hall that keeps all official records, instead of having multiple offices with different versions of the same documents - that would be chaos!

-##### Design Patterns Matter!
-These patterns aren’t just fancy ideas - they solve real problems by bringing order to the chaos of software development.
-Just like a city designed with efficient transportation, clear zoning, and green spaces, well-implemented design patterns make software more intuitive, adaptable, and robust.

-Remember: using design patterns is like city planning - it’s not about following strict rules, but about using tried-and-true solutions to build something that works well for everyone.